mustafcode10/VeroSkills/JavaScript/Advance_JavaScript/Apps/ReadMe.txt

 Simple example of fetch and text and html file
 How to get file contents and load it to your web page AJAX Chaining of promises and how they work

+“
+Based on your call with the tutor, here are the studying recommendations:

+1. Understand developer tools and how to access them.
+2. Familiarize yourself with callback functions and their use in asynchronous programming.
+3. Learn about promises and their three stages: fulfilled, rejected, and pending.
+Understand how to use promises in code.
+4. Practice creating sequential execution of tasks using set timeout and promises.
+5. Explore the concept of wrapper classes and how they can be used to sequentially call functions.
+6. Understand the use of anonymous functions and their role in callback functions.
+7. Study the concept of recursion and how it can be used in sequential function execution.
+8. Learn about the differences between using promises and callback functions for sequential execution.
+9. Explore the concepts of web APIs and AJAX requests.

+Make sure to review the code examples provided by the tutor and practice implementing sequential execution of tasks using different approaches.